 The Reduced Intensity Alternative would result in an increase in demand for utilities and service systems, including water, wastewater, stormwater infrastructure, and solid waste service through the development of 80 residential units and 5,600 s.f. of commercial.
 However, compared to the project, this alternative would decrease the overall demand since fewer residences would be constructed.
 Development under this alternative would still be required to pay all applicable water and sewer fees and the sewer and water line upgrades identified for the project may also be applicable to this alternative.
 Storm water infrastructure demand is anticipated to be similar to the proposed project as a similar amount of impervious surface would be created.
-Solid waste generated would be reduced under this alternative, and would be reduced compared to the proposed project.
+Solid waste generated would be reduced under this alternative.
+Utilities and service system impacts would be less than significant under the Reduced Intensity Alternative, and would be reduced compared to the proposed project.